Here’s exactly how to store dahlia bulbs for winter and tips for replanting them in spring.

 You’ll also want a packing medium.
 Vermiculite, sand, peat moss, and wood chips are the most popular choices.

 If your packing medium is very dry (peat moss, for example, often is), slightly moisten it with a spray bottle.
-You don’t want rot setting into the tubers, but you also don’t want them to dry out and shrivel.
+You don’t want rot setting into the dahlia, but you also don’t want them to dry out and shrivel.

 You can use many different types of containers to store the tubers in, including garden pots like these ones.
 Just make sure the pots are big enough to hold the tubers without crowding.